Loom Terms & Policies

 However, data transmissions over the internet cannot be guaranteed to be 100% secure or safe from intrusion by others.
 Be sure to use secure internet connections, protect your login credentials, and create strong passwords for your account.

-To learn more about our security and compliance efforts, please visit our Security page.
+Learn more about our security and compliance efforts on our Security page.

 To provide our Services, we transmit, process, and store data in the United States and other locations around the world.
 For example, if you access our Services from a foreign country, data may be stored locally on the device you use to access the Services.

 We perform data transfers in accordance with applicable data protection law, using the following safeguards:

 - Standard Contractual Clauses: Where required, we use standard contractual clauses to meet the data transfer requirements for processing personal data that is subject to the data protection laws of the European Economic Area (EEA), Switzerland, and UK and for other international transfers of Customer Data to the extent required by applicable law.
-A copy of our Data Processing Addendum incorporating the standard contractual clauses is available here.
+Our Data Processing Addendum incorporates the standard contractual clauses.